No. 25: Tommy John and Dr. Frank Jobe (and Steve Busby)

 The story

-On John’s first pitch to the next hitter, Hal Breeden, something didn’t feel right.
-The second pitch made him feel worse.
+On an 0-and-1 pitch to Hal Breeden, John knew something didn’t feel right.
+The second pitch that went all the way to the backstop screen made him feel worse.

-John’s trust in Jobe and his team went back to the end of the 1972 season, when John jammed his left elbow into the ground sliding into home, dislodging bone chips.
-Five days later, Jobe and Kerlan removed the fragments, which shut him down for the last month.
+John’s trust in Jobe went back to the end of the 1972 season, when John jammed his left elbow into the ground sliding home and dislodging bone chips.
+Five days later, Jobe and partner Dr. Robert Kerlan removed the fragments, which shut down John for the last month.

 “He said, ‘Well, if I don’t do anything, I’ve got zero chance’,” Jobe told the MLB.com in 2013.
 “And then he came in about a week later and said, ‘Let’s do it,’ and those words pretty much changed sports medicine.”

-John added: “If he would have told me to go stand naked at Dodger Stadium, that it would heal my arm, I would have done it.
+John would also add: “If he would have told me to go stand naked at Dodger Stadium, that it would heal my arm, I would have done it.
 It would have made everybody laugh, but … I believed in Frank Jobe.”

-On September 25, Jobe and several colleagues opened up John’s left elbow and saw the ligament torn.
-Within a four-hour procedure, Jobe removed about six inches of tendon from John’s right arm, drilled holes into his left elbow, threaded the tendon in a figure-eight pattern, anchored it tight, and sewed up the incision.
+On Sept.
+25, more than two months after the injury, Jobe and several colleagues opened up John’s left elbow and confirmed a ligament tear.
+A four-hour procedure followed.
+Jobe removed about six inches of tendon from John’s right arm, drilled holes into his left elbow, threaded the tendon in a figure-eight pattern, anchored it tight, and sewed up the incision.

-It took a year and nine months later before John was ready to try it out on a big-league mound.
-In an April 1976 game in Atlanta, with only some 15,000 fans in attendance, John was the Dodgers’ starter.
-He went the first five innings, faced 24 batters, gave up a three-run homer to Darrell Evans in the fifth, and took the loss in a 3-1 decision.
+In an April 1976 game in Atlanta, with only some 15,000 fans in attendance, John started the game for the Dodgers, went the first five innings, faced 24 batters, gave up a three-run homer to Darrell Evans in the fifth, and took the loss in a 3-1 decision.

 But, in reality, it was a major victory.

-In a 2020 story posted in The Athletic, John’s surgery story was named No. 12 in the series of the 40-greatest comebacks in sports history.
-The rest of the Baseball Reference may also explain more matter of fact.
+In a 2020 story posted in The Athletic, John’s story was named No. 12 in the series of the 40-greatest comebacks in sports history.
+It was, on in the sport’s progress on treating injuries and keeping players active, a comeback for the ages.

-His career included a time wearing No. 25 for the California Angels — half of ’82, all of ’83 and ’84, and half of ’85.
+His post-operation career also included wearing No. 25 for the California Angels — half of ’82, all of ’83 and ’84, and half of ’85.
 John went went 1-1 against Milwaukee in the ’82 ALCS.
-He pitched for the Yankees against the Dodgers three times (two starts) in the 1981 World Series.
+He pitched for the Yankees against the Dodgers three times (two starts) as the Dodgers won the 1981 World Series.

 The co-conspirator

-“Sandy Koufax teases me, or did one time,” Jobe said once.
-“He said, ‘Why weren’t you smart enough to come up with that 10 years before and I think it could be called the Koufax operation?’”
+“Sandy Koufax teases me, or did one time,” Jobe said.
+“He said, ‘Why weren’t you smart enough to come up with that (Tommy John Surgery) 10 years before and I think it could be called the Koufax operation?’ ”

-Koufax’s career ended at age 30 due to an elbow issues, and Jobe said he believed later he could have tried UCL surgery.
+It’s a bittersweet admission as Koufax’s career ended at age 30 due to an elbow issues.
+Jobe said he believed he could have tried UCL surgery to save his talents.

-Jobe’s official capacity on the Dodgers’ medical staff went from 1968 until 2008.
-His second most famous Dodger surgery was reconstructing the right shoulder of Orel Hershiser in 1990 with another new procedure to repair cartilage damage and tighten the ligaments.
+Jobe’s official capacity on the Dodgers’ medical staff spanned 40 years, from 1968 until 2008.
+His second most famous Dodger-related surgery that also made medical history was reconstructing the right shoulder of Orel Hershiser in 1990 with a new procedure that repaired cartilage damage and tighten the ligaments.

-According to a Google doc sheet called the Tommy John Surgery List, which is about as accurate as any data base has been in this field, more than 2,400 players have had the elbow surgery after Tommy John was Patient Zero.
+According to a Google doc sheet called the Tommy John Surgery List, which is about as accurate as any data base has been in this field, more than 2,700 players have had the elbow surgery after Tommy John was No. 1 in line.

-Some who have surgery after him aren’t included on this list because of a slightly different procedure done.
-It’s all the same, basically.
+Some who have had surgery aren’t included on this list because of a slightly different procedure done.
+It’s basically the same, with several modifications and improvements.

-A 2016 book called “The Arm: Inside the Billion-Dollar Mystery of the Most Valuable Commodity in Sports,” author Jeff Passan begins quite graphically with a play-by-play of a four-hour surgery by Dr. Neal ElAttrache as he scrambles to repair the right elbow of one-time Dodgers pitcher Todd Coffey.
+In a 2016 book titled “The Arm: Inside the Billion-Dollar Mystery of the Most Valuable Commodity in Sports,” author Jeff Passan begins quite graphically with a play-by-play of a four-hour surgery by Dr. Neal ElAttrache as he scrambles to repair the right elbow of one-time Dodgers pitcher Todd Coffey.

-If a pitcher on any level — high school, college, professional — could see a documentary of what goes on during one of these operations, would they think twice about having it done to them?
+If a pitcher on any level — high school, college, professional — could sit through a documentary to witness what goes on during one of these operations, would they think twice about having it done to them?
+Or just cringe and bear it?

 Why do so many pitchers have this surgery, and why does it feel far too normalized?
 There are many hypothesis to whether it has reached epidemic proportions.
 Key moments in time are noted.
 Modest proposals are offered to stem the tide.